BitMiracle/Docotic.Pdf.Samples/Samples/Text/FixGarbledText/README.md

-# OCR and extract garbled text from PDF documents in C# and VB.NET
+# Fix garbled text when extracting from PDF documents in C# and VB.NET
 This sample shows how to OCR and extract garbled text from PDF document using [Docotic.Pdf library](https://bitmiracle.com/pdf-library/) and [Tesseract OCR Engine](https://github.com/charlesw/tesseract).

 There are searchable PDF documents with incorrect text.
 This happens when the document does not contain mappings of glyphs to Unicode.
 Or contains incorrect mappings.